edward-jazzhands/edward-jazzhands.github.io/content/posts/python-testing-with-nox-and-uv/index.md

 ## Using Nox Parameterized Sessions

 What if you also want to test against numerous framework versions?
 For example, if you're a Django developer, you might want to test against Django 3.2, 4.1, and 5.0.
 Nox makes this easy with parameterized sessions.
 You can define a session that takes parameters and then run it with different arguments.
-Since we set up the sessions using Python, it's trivial to specify exactly what versions you want to test against.
+Since we set up the sessions using Python, it's trivial to specify exactly what versions we want to test against.
 Here's an example of how you can do this:

 ```python
 framework = "django"